Cohen-Cox256/Python-Security-Projects/README.md

 5. Open a Pull Request with a description of the changes

 #### Notice: Adhear to the Code of Conduct while contributing!

+# Projects
+These are the projects that have been created and added to the README.md file.
+Feel free to explore.

+## Password_Strength_Checker
+The Password_Strength_Checker is a starting project I made using Python.

+**Features**
+- You can check if your password is strong enough.